exonian/base-desires/README.md

 This part of the process is not fully automated because the underlying structure of the Legends section of the pdf is chaotic and a reliable relationship between faction name titles and the profiles visually below them cannot easily be established.

-#### Unlisted and fan-made
+#### Unlisted, corrected and fan-made
-The files in `data/aos/unlisted` and `data/aos/fan-made` are entirely under manual control and have no direct current source document: unlike the profiles and legends, they are their own authorities.
+The files in `data/aos/unlisted`, `data/aos/corrected` and `data/aos/fan-made` are entirely under manual control and have no direct current source document: unlike the profiles and legends, they are their own authorities.

+`corrected` is special because its semantic meaning (and label applied in the listings) is for profiles listed in the official document but whose listings are incorrect.
+An entry here should be manually removed from the file in `data/aos/profiles`.